Krrish 3: India

 The film nett. grossed ₹7.5 crore on the second Friday.
 Krrish 3 collected around ₹10.5 crore nett on second Saturday, and ₹13 crore on second Sunday to take the Hindi version nett. total to around ₹153 crore in ten days.
 The film's Hindi version earned around ₹4.2 crore nett on its second Monday, ₹3.75 crore on Tuesday, ₹3.5 crore on Wednesday and ₹3.55 crore on Thursday to take its two-week domestic total to ₹165 crore nett.
 The second week thus collected ₹42.9 crore for the Hindi version of Krrish 3.
 (Note: While Box Office India confirms that the film did not hit the ₹200 crore nett mark in India even if its dubbed Telugu and Tamil versions earnings are included, other trade analysts like Taran Adarsh and reputed trade magazines claimed that Krrish 3 has lifetime nett collections of all its versions at ₹244 crore and that the film had emerged as 'the highest grosser of Hindi cinema'.)

-Krrish 3 grossed around ₹7 crore nett in third weekend to take its Hindi-version total to almost ₹172 crore nett in 17 days.
+Krrish 3 grossed around ₹7 crore nett in the third weekend to take its Hindi-version total to almost ₹172 crore nett in 17 days.
 The Tamil and Telugu versions added a further ₹10 crore nett approx in 17 days to take overall total to ₹182 crore.

 Krrish 3 grossed ₹174 crore nett with its Hindi version after the third week.
 The fourth week collections were ₹2.54 crore taking the Hindi version's total to around ₹176 crore.
 According to Box Office India, the three versions together earned ₹188 crore nett lifetime with the dubbed versions of the film contributing ₹12 crore.
 The lifetime domestic distributor share of the Hindi version was ₹98.5 crore.